Pranav92005/InteractiveCalender/README.md

 * **Modular Architecture:** The UI is split into distinct components (`HeroHeader`, `NotesSection`, `CalendarGrid`).
 This keeps the code maintainable and ensures each part has a single responsibility.
 * **Context-Aware Notes:** Instead of a single global note, I implemented a `Record<string, string>` state.
 This allows the notes section to dynamically load and save text specific to a single date or a selected range.

-    * **Wire Bindings:** CSS gradients and rounded borders to mimic metal coils.
-    * **Lined Paper:** A linear-gradient background in the textarea to look like a physical notepad.
 * **Date Logic:** Utilized `date-fns` for robust, immutable date calculations, ensuring the grid renders correctly regardless of the starting day of the week.

 ---